CrafterSvK/spotify-lyrics/README.md

 ## WARNING
 Don't use this program commercialy AZLyrics's license is prohibiting the usage of their lyrics.

+## TODO list
+* Make script MacOS compatible (Which is hard because there is no DBus on Mac defaultly)
+* Rewrite to Python 3

 ## Credits
 * [@csssuf](https://github.com/csssuf) - For awk script.
 * My friend which helped me with coding this script.